matsuikentaro1/delving_into_pubmed_records/README.md

 - UseRate_2000-2024.csv: Raw data detailing the use rate of certain terms in PubMed from 2000 to 2024.

 Results
-The results, including plots and calculated metrics (e.g., modified Z-scores, ARIMA predictions), are saved in the analysis/ directory.
+The results, including plots and calculated metrics (e.g., modified Z-scores), are saved in the analysis/ directory.
 You can find figures and processed data outputs like results_2000-2024_modified_z-score.csv.

 License
 This repository is licensed under the MIT License.
 See the LICENSE file for more details.